JennToo/altgo-us/content/pages/legal.md

 As of January 2025, [it was not possible to update the gender marker on your passport due to State Department policy][passport-warning].

-However, as of June 2025, you may be able to get a passwport with the correct gender marker under [a preliminary injunction obtained by the ACLU][orr-v-trump-injunction-1].
+However, as of June 2025, you may be able to get a passport with the correct gender marker under [a preliminary injunction obtained by the ACLU][orr-v-trump-injunction-1].
 You will need to fill out [an attestation form][orr-v-trump-class-attestation] and attach it to your passport application.

 Based on the court record, some community members believe the government is keeping track of passports issued through this process.
 If courts ultimately rule in favor of the State Department's original policy, they may try to revoke your passport and issue you a new one with an incorrect gender marker.
 (There is not currently reason to believe this will happen with passports issued before June 2025.)